draga79/nikola/README.md

 Two branches are available:

 *Master*, the default one (pulling dragas/nikola), is based on Debian Stretch, Python 3.5 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
 It will be periodically rebuilt to follow Nikola and Debian version updates.
+Sooner or later, Debian will be abandoned and the *alpine* branch will be promoted to Master.
+No difference should be noticed.

 *Alpine* branch (pulling dragas/nikola:alpine) is based on Alpine 3.7, Python 3.6 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
 It will be periodically rebuilt to follow Nikola and Alpine version updates.